Multipurpose Silvopastoral Systems as a sustainable strategy for the reconversion of family livestock in Peru and Colombia

 Context of the story

-Livestock farming in the lowland tropics of the Colombian and Peruvian Amazon, which are contrasting regions of small livestock farming families dedicated to extensive livestock farming as their main economic activity.
-This sector is considered to be of low economic, environmental, and social sustainability due to soil degradation processes, deforestation for the development of crops and pastures, and low zootechnical indices.
-Therefore, there is a need to apply strategies for the inclusion of native and introduced woody species in livestock systems, due to their importance in feeding and comfort, in addition to their ecosystem benefits that improve productivity indices.
+In the Colombian low tropics and the Peruvian Amazon there are small livestock families that dedicate themselves to extensive livestock farming as their main economic activity.
+This sector is considered to have low economic, environmental and social sustainability due to soil degradation processes, deforestation of forests for the establishment of crops and pastures and low zootechnical indices.
+Therefore, the need arises to apply strategies for the inclusion of native and introduced woody species in livestock systems, since their importance in feeding, comfort and ecosystem benefits that improve productivity indices is recognized.

 Silvopastoral systems (SPS) have become a form of livestock production with a sustainability approach, since its implementation contributes with social, economic and environmental benefits.